 If you have some difficulties to enter the points, you can empty your list of points and then press the Import button and select the file "TextureRefPoint.txt".
 You will have a sample with 7 couples of points.
-Note that in most of cases, 4-5 couples are sufficient.
-But if you have a distorted picture (for example taken with a "fisheye" lens), you will have to enter more points (probably 10 couples).
+Note that in most of cases, a minimum of 6 couples are sufficient.
+But if you have a distorted picture (for example taken with a "fish-eye" lens), you will have to enter more points (probably 10 couples).